om-modh/Web-Scrapper-Go/README.md

 # Web-Scrapper-Go
-creating a Web Scrapper using Golang
+Scrapping pokemon site using Golang

+using colly module,
+saving the scraped url, image, name and price in a csv file.